 If the Test Assurance Board, including industry representatives, believes that an exception for a Severity 2 issue at SIT exit should be considered, DCC will request an ex-committee review by the SEC Panel before confirming SIT exit

+A defect mask will apply for UIT Exit and will be linked to the User Regression Testing.
+The Exit Criteria are detailed in the UIT Approach Document.

 Work Off Plans

 Work off plans will be produced by each Service Provider as part of the quality gate process at the end of Testing Phases, detailing the defects that are outstanding and the plan for resolving them.